Relintai/broken_seals/README.md

 ## Editing the game

-In order for you to open the game in the editor you will need a custom built version, with a few engine modules built in, and unfortunately for now, you will need to build it yourself.
-(Binary releases will be available eventually!)
+In order for you to open the game in the editor you will need a custom built version, with a few engine modules built in.

+You can check the releases tab to grab one, but since the project still changes a lot on the c++ side, if you get it there, also get the relevant game project.

+At the moment I don't have nightlies, I do plan on setting up something that could create them (github actions maybe?) eventually.

-But don't worry, Godot is surpisingly easy and hassle free to compile!
+If you want to use master, you will need to build the project yourself for now, but don't worry, Godot is surpisingly easy and hassle free to compile!
 [See here.](#compiling)

 After you have the engine with the required modules, you can go ahead, and just open the project inside the `game` folder.